dhwanidesai/ModEnzA/README.md

 The Perl scripts (files with extension .pl) for processing the Enzyme data could be placed in the local bin folder (either /usr/local/bin or /home/username/bin).
 If the Perl scripts are placed at these locations, make sure they are executable (use chmod).

-Alternative, these scripts can also be copied to the folder where the profiles are being generated.
+Alternatively, these scripts can also be copied to the folder where the profiles are being generated.

 <code>cp ~/Downloads/ModEnzA/*.pl ModEnzA-2018 </code>

+To run the scripts, you need to change directory to where you are going to run the scripts

+<code>cd ModEnzA-2018 </code>

 ## Usage
 The ModEnzA protocol for generating Enzyme HMM profiles is acccomplished using the following scripts.
 If the scrips are copied as executables to a folder included in the $PATH environment variable, you can run the scripts without typing "perl" in the beginning